ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

-If you decide to go lock-free, it's easy enough to end up solving problems which were already solved by other communities some time ago, so it's always better to look your fellow PLT person over the shoulder and check out what are the recent (or well-forgotten) developments in this direction.
+If you decide to go lock-free, it's easy enough to end up solving problems which were already solved by other communities some time ago, so it's always better to check out what's going on around the world and refer to the recent (or well-forgotten) developments.

-There are more complex concepts, such as `Software Transactional Memory`, which help to achieve transactionality over multiple Data Structures.
+Immutability is one of the ways of dealing with concurrency, but there are other ways to do it.
+There are many compromises and
+alternatives: data structures with fast snapshots for reads and syncronised writes, lockless mutable data stuctures, STM (which, depending on implementation, also uses locking underneath) but helps to achieve transactionality over multiple data structures, and so on.

-This post is one in an upcoming series of concepts from the languages such as `Haskell`, `Clojure` and `Erlang`, which are worth taking a look at.
-I'll be covering the concepts and paradigms which are already actively used by the awesome Open Source projects such as [Netty](https://github.com/netty/netty), [Cassandra](https://github.com/apache/cassandra), [Reactor](https://github.com/reactor/reactor) and many others.
+I'd like to continue sharing the concepts and paradigms from the other programming languages such as `Haskell`, `Clojure` and `Erlang`, also from Java Open Source projects, such as [Netty](https://github.com/netty/netty), [Cassandra](https://github.com/apache/cassandra), [Reactor](https://github.com/reactor/reactor) and many others.
 Examples